Flow Study: Warrior III

 How to Do Warrior III

 Start in a mountain pose (Tadasana), with both feet rooted firmly on the mat.
-Bring the palms. together in front of the heart.
+Bring your palms together in front of your heart.

-Shift the weight to the right foot and slowly lift your knee to single leg tadasana.
-Pause here to find a point of focus for your gaze and tune into your breath.
+Shift your weight to your right foot and slowly lift your left knee to single leg tadasana.
+Pause here to find a point of focus (drishti) and tune into your breath.
 These techniques will help with your balance.

-Keeping the hands pressed together in front of the heart, tip forward at the waist as the lifted leg floats behind you.
+Keeping your hands pressed together in front of your heart, tip forward at the waist as the lifted leg floats behind you.
 You should aim to be one straight line from the top of the head to the heel of the lifted leg.

 Keep your hands together at the heart or extend them in front of you.
-Point the toes towards the mat and level your hips.
+Point your lifted toes down towards the mat and level your hips.

 Stay in this pose for three to five breaths before returning to mountain pose.